LynaBouikni/Heart-Disease-Prediction/README.md

-# 🫀 Heart-Disease-Prediction
+# 🫀 Heart Disease Prediction with Explainable Machine Learning

 ##   Overview

-This project is an end-to-end machine learning pipeline designed to predict the presence of heart disease in patients based on clinical attributes.
-It's built for binary classification and implements essential data science workflows, from exploratory data analysis (EDA) to model tuning and evaluation.
+This project is an end-to-end machine learning pipeline for predicting the presence of heart disease based on clinical attributes.
+It explores a full data science workflow—from EDA and preprocessing to model building and SHAP-based interpretability.

-The dataset used comes from the **Cleveland Heart Disease dataset**, made accessible via [Kaggle](https://www.kaggle.com/datasets) and originally from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/).
+The dataset used is the **Cleveland Heart Disease dataset**, available on [Kaggle](https://www.kaggle.com/datasets) and originally sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/).

 ---

 ## 📌 Objectives

-- Understand the heart disease dataset through visual and statistical EDA.
+- Explore the dataset with statistical and visual EDA
-- Build and compare multiple classification models.
+- Build and evaluate multiple classification models
-- Optimize models using hyperparameter tuning.
+- Tune hyperparameters for optimal performance
-- Evaluate models using metrics beyond accuracy (precision, recall, F1, AUC).
+- Evaluate models using metrics beyond accuracy (precision, recall, F1, AUC...etc).
+- Use SHAP values for feature importance and prediction explanations
-- Interpret model decisions through feature importance.
+- Generate patient-level explanations for model decisions
-- Apply reproducible and ethical data science practices.
+- Reflect on clinical alignment and model trustworthiness

 ---

 ##  📁 Project Structure

 heart-disease-prediction/
-├── data/ # Dataset (link to Kaggle API)
+├── data/ # Dataset via Kaggle API
-├── notebook.ipynb # Full end-to-end Jupyter notebook
+├── Heart_Disease_Prediction_with_Model_Explainability.ipynb # Full end-to-end Jupyter notebook
-├── images/ # Visuals used in README
+├── images/ # SHAP plots and visualizations
 ├── requirements.txt # Python dependencies
-└── README.md # Project documentation (this file)
+└── README.md # Project documentation

 ---

-## 🧬 Dataset
+## 📊 Dataset Features

-The dataset includes 303 samples and 14 features:
+The dataset contains 303 patient records with 14 attributes:

 | Feature     | Description                                              |
 |-------------|----------------------------------------------------------|